Arrav-SP/Financial-Data-Analysis-Project-with-yfinance/README.md

 ## Author

-Developed by [Your Name].
+Developed by Arav Singh Patel(With help from perplexity.ai).
 Inspired by a hands-on, self-directed learning approach to app development and financial data analysis.

 **Feel free to fork, modify, or extend this project!**